A Brief History and Description of Lebanon

 Originally known as Steitztown, Lebanon City was founded by George Steitz in 1740.
 On November 25, 1885, Lebanon was incorporated as a City of the third class.
 Since 1994, the City of Lebanon has operated as a Home Rule Municipality under the Mayor/Council form of government.
 The five-member Council is elected at large and all legislative powers are vested in Council.
 The Mayor serves as the Chief Executive and Administrative Officer of the City of Lebanon responsible for the Executive Branch of the government.

 Lebanon City provides 10 parks, 6 playgrounds and walking paths to the residents of the city and surrounding area.
-Several tennis courts, a large community swimming pool, park pavilions with picnic facilities and other recreational activities are all available within the city limits.
-Coleman Memorial Park is a picturesque 110-acre park deeded to the City of Lebanon in 1937 by G.D.
+Several tennis courts, park pavilions with picnic facilities, a bike park, and other recreational activities are all available within the city limits.
+Coleman Memorial Park is a picturesque 99 acre park deeded to the City of Lebanon in 1937 by G.D.
 Coleman.
 Robert and George Dawson Coleman built the “North Lebanon Furnaces” in 1847 and 1848 on the southern slopes of what is now Coleman’s Park.
 Today, a few structures still remain from the Coleman legacy, and the park is an excellent site to hike and explore the rich history of Lebanon’s Royal Family.
 Stoever’s Dam Park is comprised of 163 acres with a dam for fishing, habitat for wildlife, a community theater, nature barn, camping facilities, garden plots for rent and hiking and biking trails.

 The buildings of Downtown Lebanon are historic and attractive.
 While many of the buildings date back to the 1800’s and some in the 1700’s, the work accomplished there includes local businesses serving local needs, as well as serving national and international clients in areas of advertising and website development.